seanmamasde/AICapstoneProject2/report/report.md

 ## Reference

-You can find the source code and report on our [GitHub repository](https://github.com/seanmamasde/AICapstoneProject2).
+You can find the source code and report on our GitHub repository at https://github.com/seanmamasde/AICapstoneProject2.

 <!--
 The report (maximum 10 pages single-spaced) should describe how your game agents work, your experiments and experiences,